paultimothymooney/Predicting-Invasive-Ductal-Carcinoma-From-Histology-Images/README.md

 Predicting Invasive Ductal Carcinoma From Histology Images

-To view this project, open the file "Predict IDC.ipynb" that is located within this repository.
+To view this project, open the .ipynb file that is located within this repository.
+If on mobile, click "View Code" in order to find the .ipynb file.